University Clinical Aptitude Test: Content and preparation

-Scoring and Results
+Scoring and results

-Each of the first four subsections (Verbal Reasoning, Decision Making, Quantitative Reasoning and Abstract Reasoning) are each scored in a range of 300 - 900.
-The Situational Judgement Test is scored with bands 1–4.
+Each of the first three subsections (Verbal Reasoning, Decision Making and Quantitative Reasoning) are scored in a range of 300–900.
+The Situational Judgement Test is scored with bands 1–4, in the UK version, and 300–900, in the ANZ version.
+Although ANZ candidates are given a numerical score for the SJT, conversions are available to convert these scores into bands for any prospective UCAT UK consortium university applicant.
+The Decision Making and Situational Judgement subtests also employ partial marking for partially correct responses or responses "close to the correct answer" for each subtest respectively.

-Unlike the BMAT, UCAT test takers are informed of their UCAT result immediately after sitting their test, and well in advance of the UCAS deadline, allowing them to consider this when selecting their UCAS choices.
+Unlike the BMAT or UMAT, UCAT test takers are informed of their UCAT result immediately after sitting their test, and well in advance of any application deadlines, allowing them to consider this when selecting which universities to apply to.
 Universities use UCAT results in different ways during their admissions processes, but should all provide information on their websites regarding how they use the UCAT in selection.

-For some universities the UCAT score is a significant factor in their consideration of applications.
-For others it may be a less significant factor or only used in marginal situations.
-Most universities consider total score (i.e. the score after each of the cognitive subtest scores have been added together).
-However some do look at individual subtest scores and may even have a cut-off score for a particular subtest.
+For some universities, the UCAT score is a significant factor in their consideration of applications (used as the sole decider for interview invites).
+For others, it may be a less significant factor or only used in marginal situations, such as a secondary ranking after academic results.
+Most universities consider total score (i.e. the score after each of the cognitive subtest scores have been added together), while some look at individual subtest scores and may even have a cut-off score or apply different weightings for a particular subtest.

-Widening Participation
+Widening participation

-The UCAT Consortium offers a bursary scheme to cover the full test fee to UK and EU candidates in financial need who meet a set eligibility criteria.
+The UCAT Consortium offers a bursary scheme to cover the full test fee to UK and EU candidates in financial need who meet a set eligibility criteria, and a concession scheme that offers a reduced fee for Australian candidates on a current Australian Health Care Card (HCC) or Pensioner Concession Card (PCC).

+Both UCAT UK and ANZ also offer access arrangements for candidates with learning difficulties, physical disabilities, sensory impairment (visual, hearing or multi-sensory) or medical conditions (such as ADHD or ASD).
+These arrangements include allowing candidates to take the test in a separate room or bring in otherwise unauthorised materials for medical reasons (e.g. medicine, medical devices, mobility devices, food and drinks).
+The UCAT Consortiums also offer several versions of the standard test that provide rest breaks (indicated by the suffix SA) and/or additional time in each subtest (indicated by the suffix SEN).